Maria Caruso: Early Training

-Dance performance career
+Dance Performance Career

 Caruso's performance career includes work with artists such as Anjali Austin, Ilana Suprun Clyde, Ze’eva Cohen, Lynne Taylor Corbett, Johan Renvall, and James Martin.
 Upon retirement from dancing with Bodiography in 2015, Caruso traveled the world with her solo work and continues to do so to date.
 In 2017, she created her first full-length mixed genre solo concert, titled Phoenix Rising, where she worked to incorporate genres of dance that she had never performed, such as hip-hop, lindy hop, and art installation, along with modern, contemporary, and ballet works.
 In 2018, Caruso was honored to receive a license from Martha Graham Resources to perform Martha Graham’s iconic Lamentation solo, for which she has continued to perform on select solo tours.
 This same year, she also premiered another solo show, titled Metamorphosis, at the Karmiel Dance Festival in Israel.
 The solo show toured 4 continents between 2018-2020 with plans for a final performance stop in the USA the On February 29, 2020.
 Caruso anticipated performing one last time in her home of Pittsburgh, preparing to announce the off-Broadway run of her 80’s ballet, Rearview Mirror, her Movement Factory and many developments in her enterprise.
 Performing for a sold out audience to critical acclaim, she booked multiple performances in Brazil, the UK, and Italy the next day and set off on tour until it was disrupted by the global COVID-19 pandemic.
-During the pandemic, Caruso’s unrelenting work ethic and commitment to adapting, won her an invitation to present both her 80’s rock ballet, Rearview Mirror, and her solo show, Metamorphosis, simultaneously.
-She was the first to open live dance in New York City’s commercial Broadway sector post-pandemic, and she was the first dancer in history to star in two shows at two different theaters on the same night.
+During the pandemic, Caruso’s unrelenting work ethic and commitment to adapting won her an invitation to present both her 1980’s rock ballet, Rearview Mirror, and her solo show, Metamorphosis, simultaneously.
+She was the first to open live dance in New York City’s commercial Broadway sector after the pandemic, and she was the first dancer in history to star in two shows at two different theaters on the same night.
 Performing in both shows for nine weeks led to an extended run of Metamorphosis off-Broadway.
 The show closed at the Actor’s Temple Theatre on October 31, 2021, and the critical acclaim supported Caruso’s transition to a global tour.

 Following a five-month global tour of Metamorphosis from November of 2021-May of 2022, Caruso prepared for a limited engagement in the West End of London at the Lyric Theatre.
 There she won critical acclaim for the work being hailed as a “masterclass from of the top dance practitioners of the world” and recognizing the show as being a “raw, powerful, and expressive performance which is an absolute feat of strength and athleticism.”
-Caruso is said to be working on the sequel to Metamorphosis with an anticipated opening in the West End in 2023.
-Her final sold-out performance at the Lyric Theatre was filmed live on July 4th of 2022 and is available for viewing on Broadway On Demand.
+Her final sold-out performance at the Lyric Theatre was filmed live on July 4, 2022, and is available for viewing on Amazon Primeand Broadway On Demand.